gshipley/enterprise_training/AdminTraining.md

 OpenShift Enterprise requires NTP to synchronize the system and hardware clocks.
 This synchronization is necessary for communication between the broker and node hosts; if the clocks are too far out of synchronization, MCollective will drop messages.
 Every MCollective request includes a time stamp, provided by the sending host's clock.
 If a sender's clock is substantially behind a recipient's clock, the recipient drops the message.
 This is often referred to as clock skew as is a common problem that users encounter when they fail to sync all of the system clocks.

 	# ntpdate clock.redhat.com
+	# chkconfig ntpd on
+	# service ntpd start

 ##**Configure broker application host**

-SSH to your broker application node that we configured in the previous labs and set a variable that points to your keyfile.
+**SSH to your broker application host** that we configured in the previous labs and set a variable that points to your keyfile.
 If you have been using example.com, as stated in this lab manual, the following command should work.

 	# keyfile=/var/named/example.com.key

 If you did not use example.com, replace the above command with the correct location of your keyfile.

 In order to configure your DNS to resolve your node host, we need to tell our BIND server about the host.
-Run the following command and replace the IP address with the correct ip address of your node.
+Run the following command and **replace the IP address with the correct ip address of your node**.

 	# oo-register-dns -h node -d example.com -n 10.10.10.11 -k ${keyfile}